obh/obh.github.io/about.md

 permalink: /about/
 ---

-I'm a Masters student at University of Massachusetts, Amherst.
-Before this I was a Software Engineer at Google working on Google Pay.
-I completed my undergraduate degree from IIT Delhi in Maths and Computing.
+I work as a Product manager at [Cashfree](https://www.cashfree.com/).
+Before this I have worked as a quant at Goldman Sachs and a software engineer at Flipkart.
+I completed my undergraduate degree from IIIT-Hyderabad in Computer Science and my MBA from IIM-Bangalore.

-You can reach me at aartika.iitd@gmail.com .